Fund for Scholarly Research and Creative Work and Professional Development (Adjuncts)

 It is the intention of the Parties that the Fund be used to support as many deserving applications as possible.
 In making awards from the Fund, the sub-committee shall give consideration to the relative merits of proposed applications and projects and to other sources of funding available to the applicant.

 Adjunct Members may make more than one application in any year but no more than $2,500 per year shall be awarded to an Adjunct Member who is teaching one (1.0) or less full course equivalents per year and no more than $5,000 shall be awarded to an Adjunct Member who is teaching more than one (1.0) course equivalents per year.

 Adjunct Members who have previously received awards from the Fund shall submit a report to the sub-committee of the JCAA on the progress or completion of the scholarly or creative work, or professional development as set out in their applications to the Fund.

 Post-Doctoral Fellows are not eligible to apply to the Fund for Scholarly Research and Creative Work and Professional Development while holding an appointment as a Post-Doctoral Fellow at Queen’s University.

-THE DEADLINE FOR THE WINTER TERM, FALL/WINTER SESSION IS FEBRUARY 6, 2017.
+THE DEADLINE FOR THE SPRING/SUMMER SESSION IS JUNE 5, 2017.

 Please read the application instructions carefully and ensure that your submission is complete.

-**NEW** - a Tools for Research at Queen's (TRAQ) DSS Form must now be submitted if applying for a Research Account.
+A Tools for Research at Queen's (TRAQ) DSS Form must be submitted if applying for a Research Account in order to obtain your account number.
 Please click on the link to access an information sheet.
 This can be completed prior to your application being approved.
 Accounts will not be set up unless this form is completed.